Mahi-Mani/Bamazon/README.md

 * User can type `node bamazonCustomer.js` to have customer view and purchase stuffs
 * User can type `node bamazonManager.js` to have manager view of the application
 * User can type `node bamazonSupervisor.js` to have supervisor view of the application
+* ``app.sql`` file contains schemas and values to be inserted to have a view of application

 ## Technologies Used
 - Javascript : used to provide interactive effects